 \begin{itemize}

 \item Transition Phase

-When compared to the resting state conditions, the main alterations observed were an increase in the interactions parting from inferior-posterior (temporal and occipital lobes) to anterior parts of the brain (frontal and parietal lobes), see Figure 4, Sub-Figures A, B, C, and D.
+When compared to the resting state conditions, the main alterations observed were increased interactions from inferior-posterior (temporal and occipital lobes) to anterior parts of the brain (frontal and parietal lobes), see (\hyperlink{FIGURE4}{$Figure \cdot 4$}, \mbox{\textit{Sub-Figures A, B, C, and D}}).

-In Delta (0-4Hz) frequency band, it was verified an increase in the interactions parting from the occipital lobe to frontal and parietal lobes, and also parting from temporal lobe to parietal lobe, see Figure 4, A. In Theta (4-8Hz) interactions from the occipital lobe to frontal and parietal lobes, and also interactions from temporal lobe to frontal lobe increased, see Figure 4, Sub-Figure B. In Alpha (8-12Hz) an increase in the number of interactions parting from the temporal lobe to the frontal and parietal lobes, and from the occipital lobe to the frontal lobe occurred, see Figure 4, Sub-Figure C. In Beta (13-30Hz) were verified an increase in the interactions from the occipital lobe to frontal and parietal lobes, and from temporal lobe to parietal lobe, see Figure 4, Sub-Figure D.

-It was not verified any interactions among brain lobes which statistically significantly decreased during the transition phase.
+In the Delta (0-4Hz) frequency band, it was verified that there was an increase in the interactions from the occipital lobe to the frontal and parietal lobes and also from the temporal lobe toward the parietal lobe (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{\textit{Sub-Figure A}}}).
+In Theta (4-8Hz), interactions from the occipital lobe to the frontal and parietal lobes and also interactions from the temporal lobe to the frontal lobe increased (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \textit{\mbox{Sub-Figure B}}}).
+In Alpha (8-12Hz), an increase in the number of interactions from the temporal lobe towards the frontal and parietal lobes and from the occipital lobe to the frontal lobe occurred (see \hyperlink{FIGURE4}{$Figure \cdot 4$}, \mbox{\textit{Sub-Figure C}}).
+Finally, in Beta (13-30Hz), an increase in the interactions was verified from the occipital lobe toward the frontal and parietal lobes and from the temporal lobe to the parietal lobe (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{\textit{Sub-Figure D}}}).
+It was not verified any interactions among brain lobes that statistically significantly decreased during the transition phase.

 \item General Anesthesia Phase